-At Castlefort, we believe that an effective focus on speaking and listening not only supports pupils’ learning, but also enables them to develop a wide range of essential skills, such as working as a group, listening and responding to others, discussing, negotiating, expressing ideas, explaining and describing.
+At Castlefort JMI, we believe that an effective focus on speaking and listening not only supports pupils’ learning, but also enables them to develop a wide range of essential skills, such as working as a group, listening and responding to others, discussing, negotiating, expressing ideas, explaining and describing.

-Speaking and listening is taught throughout the curriculum.
-Our pupils are taught to be independent thinkers and expressive philosophers.
-Through our ‘Votes for Schools’ programme, we actively teach the children to think for themselves and form their own opinions on topical issues.
+Speaking and listening is embedded throughout the curriculum.
+At Castlefort, we actively teach children to think for themselves and form their own opinions on topical issues.
 Children are expected to express their opinions, giving reasons for their way of thinking, and debate real-life scenarios.
-Our creative curriculum facilitates opportunities for pupils to learn, express and explain their newly acquired knowledge to others.
+Our creative curriculum also facilitates opportunities for pupils to learn, express and explain their newly acquired knowledge to others.

 By developing our pupils’ ability to listen well, we simultaneously develop our children’s ability to become independent learners, as by hearing accurately, they are much more likely to be able to reproduce accurately, refine their understanding of grammar and develop their own vocabulary.